aboudalraad/Data-Model-and-Power-BI-Report-For-SSTC/README.md

 The project steps align with the main steps of the Power BI pipeline:
 ![Power BI Pipeline](ScreenShots/power-bi-pipeline.png)

+## Suggestion 1: Product Type
+So far, we've helped the CFO better understand how sales and profitability translate by customer and we've learned more about profitability relative to sales by each tea.

+Next, we want to dig in a little deeper and figure out what product type is most profitable per serving for serving for SSTC beverages.

 ## Reporting Layer

-The reporting layer of this project consists of two tabs:
+The reporting layer of this project consists of three tabs:

 ### Tab 1